 /var/opt/ds_agent/dsa_core

-Pinning a trusted certificate is optional, so you can ignore this error if it doesn't apply to you.
-However, if you'd like to use a trusted certificate, follow the steps in the section above before activating the Deep Security Agent.
+Pinning a trusted certificate is optional, so you can ignore this error if it does not apply to you.
+However, if you want to use a trusted certificate, follow the preceding steps before activating Deep Security Agent.

-To confirm the certificate chain is imported, enter the following command:
+To confirm that the certificate chain has been imported, enter the following command:

 /opt/dsm/dsm_c -action agentHBPublicServerCertificate -isSet